TortoiseCrafter/OakBun/README.md

 # OakBun 🌳

+> 🚧 **Status: Alpha / Active Development**
+>
+> This framework is currently in an early **Alpha** stage.
+APIs are subject to change without notice.
+Please use with caution in production environments.
+Feedback and contributions are highly appreciated\!

 A lightweight, opinionated backend framework for **Bun**, built on top of **Hono** and **Drizzle ORM**.

 OakBun prioritizes type safety and a structured architecture.
 It abstracts common patterns (Services, Controllers, Routes) to boost productivity while maintaining full flexibility when you need it.